SaraAshourHelmy/EventtusSample/README.md

 #3- Move To FollowerInfoActivity
     when tap on follower cell to display more info  and get last 10 tweets .
-    Cashing tweets in db in case of tapping on followers when internet conneted if tap on followers when no internet connection there are no tweets cashed on database
+    Cashing tweets in db in case of tapping on followers when internet conneted if tap on follower cell when no internet connection there are no tweets cashed on database